 Printed programmes and full website programme information will be available three weeks prior to NZIFF opening.
-Information about some confirmed films will become available on the website ahead of the full announcement.
+We do reveal information about some confirmed films ahead of the full announcement.
+You will find this on the website under your region.
 Advance confirmations will be provided directly to My Festival subscribers, fans on Facebook and followers on Twitter.

-There is no fee for entry to the New Zealand International Film Festival.
+There is no fee for submission to NZIFF.

 We do offer passes that can be used to purchase discounted tickets, but we cannot offer any form of automatic entry pass.
-We pay the makers, the sales agents, producers or distributors of the films we are playing an agreed percentage of the box office.
+We pay the makers, the sales agents, producers or distributors of the films we are playing an agreed share of the box office.
 This requires a strict accounting for the exact income pertaining to each session.
-(Festivals operating pass systems offer large fixed rentals or other, even more expensive incentives (first class airfares etc) to sales agents, producers or distributors to make their films available.)

-Increasingly niche cinemas in the smaller centres are able to fill the gaps, picking up films that have become available for release in New Zealand as a result of their popularity at the Auckland and Wellington screenings.
+See above.
+Fortunately online availability and niche cinemas in the smaller centres can fill the gaps, picking up films that have become available for release in New Zealand as a result of their popularity at the Auckland and Wellington screenings.
 Discerning audiences throughout the country benefit from the work of NZIFF and the support of Auckland and Wellington audiences who have met the substantial establishing costs of so many of the films that we import in the first place.
 If you succeed in having some of the films you're missing in your local NZIFF screened locally in the year that follows, then we'll be as pleased about that as you are.

-Often our screening agreements stipulate the number of screenings that their films can have at NZIFF.
+Often the screening agreements stipulate the number of screenings that the films can have at NZIFF.
 Most entrants hope that the NZIFF screenings will prove the first of many screenings for their film in New Zealand.
 They are often nervous that potential local distributors or exhibitors will resist taking up films that have already had multiple NZIFF screenings.

 The Bridgeway Cinemas and The Lido

-This year we say farewell to our satellite venues in Epsom and Northcote Point.
-Leaving two of Auckland’s favourite arthouse locations has been a painful decision, but sadly we cannot sustain the cost of running some of our most popular films in multiple venues.
+We said farewell to our satellite venues in Epsom and Northcote Point in 2014.
+Leaving two of Auckland’s favourite arthouse locations was a painful decision, but sadly we cannot sustain the cost of running some of our most popular films in multiple venues.
 Centralised screenings of our complete programme help secure our continuing selection of films, great and small, from around the world.
 We thank staff and management of both cinemas for their enthusiasm and support over the years, and apologise for any inconvenience or disappointment to their loyal patrons and our own.